codybenlewis/quick-draw-for-processing/README.md

 To begin, you will need 3 things:

 1. The latest version of Processing installed, which can be downloaded from [https://www.processing.org/download/](https://www.processing.org/download/).
 2. A copy of this library on your desktop, which you can get by clicking on the download button at [https://github.com/codybenlewis/Quick-Draw-for-Processing](https://github.com/codybenlewis/Quick-Draw-for-Processing) and selecting one of the packages provided.
+After unzipping the folder, **rename it from "Quick-Draw-for-Processing-master" to "QuickDraw."** The library name needs to match that of the .jar source file inside.
+It will not work without this step.
 3. Simplified Drawing Files from the Google Quick, Draw! [dataset](https://github.com/googlecreativelab/quickdraw-dataset), which can be downloaded from [https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/simplified](https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/simplified).
 Because of how the data is structured, this library will only work properly with these types of files.

    >**Simplified Drawing files (.ndjson)**